January 20, 2025

 Managing backups and data recovery can be tedious, but with Rubrik, it feels refreshingly different.

 Rubrik uses this incremental-forever approach for backups, which essentially means that after the first full backup, it only captures changes going forward.
-This has saved me a ton of storage space and bandwidth.
+This has saved users a ton of storage space and bandwidth.
 Another standout is their rapid parallel ingest feature, which makes even large-scale backups feel lightning-fast.

-I also appreciate how Rubrik doesn’t mess around with security.
+Users also appreciate how Rubrik doesn’t mess around with security.
 It uses end-to-end encryption—both in transit and at rest.
 Its immutable backups mean even if someone tries to tamper with them, they can’t be altered or deleted.

 “The licensing model for all the features is very complicated.
 For a new custome, it is very hard to understand what features are included as part of the base purchase.”